 Veronica

 I love that.
-That’s really creative metaphor.
+That’s a really creative metaphor.
 And yeah, I do think that art and geoscience are super interrelated.
 I did my undergraduate thesis on storytelling about geology and about the environment in New Zealand and the interactions between the stories that people were telling through time and how they sort of explained or referenced the local geology and the volcanoes and the mountains and things like that.

 Storytelling is such an old tradition and practice of how we actually communicate things, how we understand the world, how we interact with each other.
-And that’s that’s so important.
+And that’s so important.

 Paul